Here are 4 sales tips that will help you to immediately become a better closer.

 3. Build out an evaluation plan

 Build out an evaluation plan with your prospect.
-This is a list of all the major steps that will need to be completed during the sales cycle all the way up to the purchase or implementation being complete.
+This is a list of all the main steps that will need to be completed during the sales cycle all the way up to the purchase or implementation being completed.

 Each step will have an owner and data associated and essentially be a step-by-step list of what needs to be done to complete the purchase.
 By explaining and building the evaluation plan with the prospect and then sharing the updates throughout the sales cycle, you can improve your control over the sales cycle, and this can make you a better closer.